quarksuite/legacy/README.md

 QuarkSuite is built around [design tokens](https://css-tricks.com/what-are-design-tokens/) and the idea that authoring them shouldn't require a particular stack or framework.

-The library's focus is on reuse and composition of [token dictionaries](https://github.com/quarksuite/core/blob/master/USAGE.md#token-dictionary-spec) and the API favors a data-last functional approach.
+The library's focus is on reuse and composition of its utilities to assemble [token dictionaries](https://github.com/quarksuite/core/blob/master/USAGE.md#token-dictionary-spec) and the API favors a data-last functional approach.

 ## Project Objectives